HL7/fhir-shorthand/input/pagecontent/reference.md

 {%include tu-div.html%}

 Rule sets can also specify one or more parameters as part of their definition.
-Parameterized rule sets are defined by using the keyword `RuleSet` and include a comma-separated list of parameters enclosed in parentheses:
+Parameterized rule sets are defined by using the declaration `RuleSet` followed by a user-selected name and then a comma-separated list of parameters enclosed in parentheses:

 <pre><code>RuleSet: {name}(parameter1<span class="optional">, parameter2, parameter3...</span>)
 {rule1}